mocabe/yave/README.md

 * Fully interoperable with C++
   * Functional programming languages tend to lack support of GUI and high performance graphics, which are must for practical visual scripting environment. `YAVE` avoids this limitation by implementing functional runtime system as EDSL (embedded domain specific language) on C++.
-  * You add new data types or implement your own node functions from C++.
+  * You can add new data types or implement your own node functions from C++.
 Object system of `YAVE` is designed to support plugin style extensions in the future.

 ### Nodes 101